Youshido/context-form/docs/guides/field-arrays.md

 </Form>
 ```

-Now, of course you need controls to Add or Remove items from your list, for that you can use helper components `AddFieldGroup` and`RemoveFieldGroup`:
+Now, of course you need controls to Add or Remove items from your list, for that you can use helper components `FieldArray.Add` and `FieldArray.Remove`:

 ```jsx
 <Form>